 - according to packet instructions, particularly in relation to temperature.

-At Frankston SDS medication will be stored in the therapy room or in exceptional circumstances in a locked box in the classroom.
+At Frankston SDS medication will be stored in the therapy room or in a locked box in the classroom.

 The principal may decide, in consultation with families and/or on the advice of a student’s treating medical/health practitioner:

 - that the student’s medication should be stored securely in the student’s classroom if quick access might be required (locked box only)